LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed

-Several attempts have been made to secure middlebox processing with trusted hardware.
+There are also several designs based on trusted hardware, i.e., Intel SGX.
 S-NFV~\cite{shih2016} proposes to protect specifically the middlebox state, but not the entire middlebox processing over protected traffic.
-Trusted Click~\cite{coughlin2017} and ShieldBox\cite{trach2018shieldbox} port Click modular router~\cite{kohler2000click} to SGX enclave.
-But they do not consider the protection of metadata, and lack support for stateful processing due to the inherent limitation of Click.
-SGX-BOX~\cite{han2017} and mbTLS~\cite{Naylor2017} enable middlebox to intercept TLS connections and securely inspect traffic in enclave, with primary focus on programmability and real-world deployment, respectively.
-Again, they do not address the concern of metadata privacy.
-The latest work SafeBricks~\cite{poddar2018safebricks} pays extra attention on middlebox code protection, and applies IPSec for secure traffic tunneling.
-While protecting low-level headers, it is still vulnerable to various traffic analysis attacks leveraging packet size and count.
-None of these hardware-assisted solutions protects traffic metadata as \system\ does, nor do they enable running secure stateful middlebox processing at native speed in real networks.
+Trusted Click~\cite{coughlin2017} and ShieldBox\cite{trach2018shieldbox} port Click modular router~\cite{kohler2000click} to the enclave.
+But they do not consider the protection of metadata, and lack support for stateful processing due to the limitation of Click that is inherently stateless.
+In a setting different from middlebox outsourcing, SGX-BOX~\cite{han2017} and mbTLS~\cite{Naylor2017} enable middleboxes to intercept TLS connections and securely inspect traffic in the enclave, with primary focus on programmability and deployability, respectively.
+One note on SGX-BOX is that it employs the mOS framework for stateful processing outside enclave, so all states except the encrypted stream buffers are left unprotected and the correctness of stateful processing is not guaranteed.
+Targeting the same scenario as us, the latest work SafeBricks~\cite{poddar2018safebricks} pays extra attention to middlebox code protection, and applies IPSec for secure traffic tunneling.
+While protecting packet headers, it is still vulnerable to traffic analysis attacks leveraging packet size and count.
+None of these hardware-assisted solutions protects low-level traffic metadata as \system\ does, nor do they enable efficient stateful processing in real networks experiencing high flow concurrency.

-\inlinesec{Other SGX-enabled systems} A lot of systems have been built with SGX, including data analytics platforms~\cite{schuster2015, ohrimenko2016, zheng2017}, system services~\cite{baumann2014, arnautov2016, hunt2016, tsai2017graphene}, and more specific ones like smart contract~\cite{zhang2016} and Tor network~\cite{kim2017}.
-They mostly utilize the standard secure channel (i.e., TLS) to provision secret application data to enclave, but pay little attention on the protection of traffic metadata as we do.
-Eleos~\cite{orenbach2017} introduces user-managed paging to alleviate the overhead of naive EPC paging.
-It may help with resource-demanding applications.
-But since it still entails complex data structures (e.g., page table) and procedures (e.g., address translation, page table walk), we conjecture that applying it to the case of stateful middlebox may not achieve the native speed as \system\ does.
-Some experimental comparison would be an interesting future work.